 Even if Malaysia is relatively cheap for Western visitors, it is not among the cheapest in Southeast Asia.
 If you are on a tight budget you can eat street food which is really delicious and cheap as well.
 One regular meal can cost you around 5 MYR that is around USD 1.3.

 Penang has a relatively good transport infrastructure, however it is far from ideal.
-A good option is to use the App Grab, which is very popular in Penang and it is cheaper than a regular taxi as well.
+A good option is to use the App Grab, which is very popular in Malaysia and it is cheaper than a regular taxi as well.
 How much does it cost?
 For example, the way from the airport to George Town will cost you around 18 MYR which is around 4.5 USD.

 Best Time to Visit Penang

-November to January is the right time to visit Penang because the weather is very pleasant and conducive for sightseeing.
+November to January is the right time to visit Malaysia because the weather is very pleasant and conducive for sightseeing.
 On the other hand, this time of a year is considered as the liveliest part of a year.

 February to April might be the best time to visit Penang.
 Why?
 Because the Christmas celebration is over and you can usually walk the streets without crowds.

-The biggest events that are happening in Penang are usually connected to food or music.
+The biggest events that are happening in the city are usually connected to food or music.
 Penang is a state in Malaysia where people go to eat.
 The most delicious food in Malaysia is right there, in Penang.
 Even people from Singapore fly to Penang at the weekend to have some delicious treat.

 You can find many festivals happening in Penang, for example, Durian festival, International food festival, or Penang Island Jazz Festival.
 Check this website for more information during your visit.